-We believe that the net proceeds from this offering will allow us to operate for at least the next 30 months.
-We do not anticipate generating any revenues for at least 6-10 months from the date of this offering, if at all, and our revenues will not immediately be sufficient to finance our ongoing operations.
+We believe that the net proceeds from this offering will allow us to operate for the next months.
+We do not anticipate generating any revenues for at least 18 months, if at all, from the date of this offering, and our revenues will not immediately be sufficient to finance our ongoing operations.
 In addition, available resources may be consumed more rapidly than currently anticipated, and there can be no assurance that we will be successful in developing the SGT and generating sufficient revenue in the timeframe set forth above, or at all.
 We may be unable to meet our targets for regulatory approval and market launch, or we may be unable to generate anticipated amounts of revenue from sales of the system.
 We may also need additional funding for developing new products and services and for additional sales, marketing and promotional activities.
 Should this occur, we may need to seek additional capital earlier than anticipated.
 In the event we require additional capital, there can be no assurances that we will be able to raise such capital on acceptable terms, or at all.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."